mmollina/mappoly2/README.md

         via three-point analysis.~~
     - Implement a function that receives as input a matrix whose rows represent possible phases for a marker, insert it on a precomputed map and return the log-likelihood

-9. [ ] TODO Use Hidden Markov Models (HMM) to assimilate remaining markers into the phased map.

-10. [ ] TODO Enhance the efficiency of two-point calculations by harnessing the power of RcppParallel for its implementation.
+9. [ ] TODO Enhance the efficiency of two-point calculations by harnessing the power of RcppParallel for its implementation.